USS Pennsylvania (BB-1916)

 1925 view and both 3" AA and aircraft handling facilities are now onboard.
 Some of the casemate guns have been removed.

 The first major refits for the class started in 1929 and went through to 1932 when Oklahoma rejoined the fleet.
-The casemate guns are removed an resited one deck higher, making them much more useable.
+The casemate guns are removed and resited one deck higher, making them much more useable.
 The first 5"/25cal AA guns appear, the previous 3" being removed.
 The most visible changes are to the bridge superstructure and masts.
 The cage masts are gone, replaced with tripod types.
 Anti-torpedo bulges are now fitted.

 Displacement 29,250 tons std 31,500 tons full load (39,000 tons full load 1943)